gradywright/gradywright.github.io/research.md

 <li style="margin-bottom: 6px;">

-K. P. Drake, E. J. Fuselier, and G. B. Wright.
-A Partition of Unity Method for Divergence-free or Curl-free Radial Basis Function Approximation. <i>Submitted</i> (2020) (<a href="https://arxiv.org/abs/2010.15898">arxiv</a>).

-</li>

-<li style="margin-bottom: 6px;">

 V. Shankar, G. B. Wright, and A. Narayan.
 A Robust Hyperviscosity Formulation for Stable RBF-FD Discretizations of Advection-Diffusion-Reaction Equations on Manifolds. <i>SIAM J. Sci.
 Comput.</i>, 42(4), A2371-A2401 (2020) (<a href="https://arxiv.org/abs/1910.07059">arxiv</a>).

+</li>

+<li style="margin-bottom: 6px;">

+K. P. Drake, E. J. Fuselier, and G. B. Wright.
+A Partition of Unity Method for Divergence-free or Curl-free Radial Basis Function Approximation. <i>SIAM J. Sci.
+Comput.</i> Accepted (2021) (<a href="https://arxiv.org/abs/2010.15898">arxiv</a>).

 </li>